-RIGHTS SOLD TO Open Letter English Wallstein Verlag German Dom Quixote Portuguese (Portugal) Muza Albanian Pandora M/Anansi Romanian Polish PIW Manuscript in Spanish.
-Italian and French samples and reading reports, available.
-English sample available.
-Pages 208 Published in September 2022 De bestias y aves [Of Beasts and Fowls] Nature, a house inhabited only by women who abide by their own rules, and a stranger.
+RIGHTS SOLD TO Open Letter English Wallstein Verlag German Dom Quixote Portuguese (Portugal) Muza Albanian Pandora M/Anansi Romanian Polish PIW Manuscript in Spanish, English and Portuguese, Japanese, German, Italian and French samples and reading reports, available, - Pages 208 - Published in September 2022 De bestias y aves [Of Beasts and Fowls] Nature, a house inhabited only by women who abide by their own rules, and a stranger.
 A newcomer, lost, with a tragic fraternal history behind her, appears in search of help that she will never receive, at least not in the way she had thought.
 Resignation or acceptance?
 Fascination or domination?
 The new dystopia by the most sublime and disturbing literary talent in Spain.
 Nature, a house inhabited only by women who abide by their own rules, and a stranger.
 The newcomer is Coro Mae, a woman, lost, who ends up on a rocky road that leads to closed gates; out of gas for her recklessness, the successful painter, the city woman, finds herself in complete abandonment, unaware that behind that end of the road lies Betania, a house where only a group of women live, away from everything, and under their own rules.
 A small community, oblivious to all past and future, in which its residents only live in the present.
 Invited to spend the night, Coro will not be able to leave that wild, matriarchal and merciless paradise, either at the insistence of Gloria (the one who sleeps in the basement), by any of the evasions of the others or by her own inability to recover a life that is slowly fading away.
 Has she been taken?
 Or has she given in to the feeling of ignorance of the wildest nature?
 Resignation or acceptance?
 In De bestias y aves, Pilar Adón's sensory writing enters the territory of the sinister, a state of alertness and poetic fear experienced with prehistoric awe.
 A disturbing and beautiful novel that leaves the reader plenty of room for quiet thought and intense debate.
-Winner of the NATIONAL AWARD for Narrative 2023 NATIONAL CRITICS AWARD for Best Novel of 2022 XII UMBRALAWARD for Best Book of 2022 XXII CÁLAMO AWARD La Otra Mirada Finalist of the V MARIO VARGAS LLOSA BIENNIAL AWARD FOR NOVEL XIII DULCE CHACÓN AWARD for Best Narrative Book of 2022 Among the Top 25 narrative books in Spanish of 2022 by Babelia Among the best narrative books of 2022 by ABC Among the Top 5 novels of 2022 by El Cultural Pilar Adón's writing is literature in its purest state.
+Winner of the NATIONAL AWARD for Narrative 2023 NATIONAL CRITICS AWARD for Best Novel of 2022 XII UMBRALAWARD for Best Book of 2022 XXII CÁLAMO AWARD La Otra Mirada Finalist of the V MARIO VARGAS LLOSA BIENNIAL AWARD FOR NOVEL XIII DULCE CHACÓN AWARD Among the Top 25 narrative books in Spanish of 2022 by Babelia Among the best narrative books of 2022 by ABC Among the Top 5 novels of 2022 by El Cultural Pilar Adón's writing is literature in its purest state.
 ABC De bestias y aves is a novel that everyone who loves literature should read.
-Babelia, El País There are many details that make this poetic nightmare a stupendous novel, much more generous to the readers than some may think when reaching the end.
-El Mundo
+Babelia, El País ENGLISH COVER reveal!